Kinla/WordGuess-Cli/README.md

 ### Game Rules
   * Will only accept one alphabet letter at a time
   * Guesses cannot repeat
-  * To win: player need to guess the word before the allowed 10 wrong guesses are used up
+  * To win: player need to guess the word before the allowed 10 guesses are used up
-  * Game will exit automatically when all the words been used
+  * Game will exit automatically when all the words been played

 - - -